What is a Second Factor?

 Answer: Two Factor Authentication is a method of confirming a user's identity by requiring the user to present two pieces of evidence ("factors") to an authentication mechanism.
 In our system, the first factor is a password (something the user knows), while the second factor is a token generated by software on the user's mobile device (something the user possesses).

 What do I need in order to obtain a second factor token?

-Answer: In order to obtain a second factor token, you will need a mobile device with a camera.
+Answer: In order to obtain a second factor token, you will need a mobile device.
 On that mobile device, you will then need to install Google Authenticator (or another QR code reader application that implements the Time-based One Time Password algorithm) on your mobile device.
 See also Setting Up Two-Factor Authentication.

 Can I use an SSH key pair as an alternative second factor?